Cre4T3Tiv3/algorithms-and-data-structures-portfolio/README.md

 ```

-Each language-specific directory contains the implementation and a dedicated README that offers a detailed explanation and any supplementary notes on the implementation.
+Each language-specific directory contains implementations along with a README that offers detailed explanations and any supplementary notes.

 ## Getting Started